open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

 The bulk of innovations are listed under system modelling.

 .. list-table::
-   :widths: 50 50
+   :widths: 33 33 34
    :header-rows: 1

    * - Innovation Roadmap Details
-     - Comparison with Open-TYNDP
+     - Current Open TYNDP Implementation
+     - Features available in PyPSA-Eur
    * - 8.1 Hydrogen storage
            - differentiate between short-term and seasonal storage needs
            - better representation of operational constraints of storage facilities such as salt caverns and aquifers